Tatsuya-Nonogaki/export-ADData/README.md

 # Import AD Users from CSV to an OU on a domain, using a file dialog
 .\import-ADData.ps1 -DNPath "OU=osaka,DC=newdomain,DC=local" -User
+# NOTE: You must create the **base** OU "osaka" in the destination AD before running the import, if it does not already exist.

 # Import AD Users and Groups, using default (safe) policy: OU objects without OU go onto CN=Users
 .\import-ADData.ps1 -DNPath "DC=domain,DC=local" -UserFile "Users.csv" -GroupFile "Groups.csv"